Canada's Saputo interested in Westland Milk - report

-Canada's Suputo, which last year bought Australian co-op Murray Goulburn, is eyeing up Westland Milk, The Australian newspaper reported.
+Canada's Saputo, which last year bought Australian co-op Murray Goulburn, is eyeing up Westland Milk, the Australian newspaper reported.

 The paper said Saputo was also only vying for parts of Australia's Lion Drinks and Dairy.